Speaking at conferences: A complete guide

 Speaker emergency kit: Keep a packed kit with a threaded needle, nasal decongestant, throat lozenges, headache pills, band-aids, and whatever other things (medical/hygiene/beauty supplies, props, snacks for blood-sugar) help disaster-proof you.
 A friend tried to sneak magnesium fire starters into mine once.
 What are friends for, right?

 Mic belt / armband / lanyard: Since you — not the conference — are responsible for your costume design, ensure your costume works with standard hardware.
 Your outfit must have a place to clip the heavy lavalier mic battery pack.
 If it doesn’t, fix that by adding something like a mic belt.

 Water bottle: If your mouth ever goes dry, bring water on stage with you.

 Display adaptor: It’s nice not to have to be at the mercy of the conference having whatever obscure widget is needed to get your particular laptop to talk to their projector.
-I like to be prepared.

 Good luck, thespians.
 Break a leg!